-Please find here a list of our writers and producers.
-Highscore Publishing controls the copyright of more than 800 songs.
+Please find here a list of some of our writers and producers.
+Highscore Publishing controls the copyright of more than 1.000 songs.
 If you want to work with one of those talents, feel free to contact us.

 Bert on Beats, a.k.a.
 DJ Critical is the hottest new artist to release on Berlin based label Man Recordings.
 The Tallinn based DJ elegantly fuses Dubstep with Kuduro beats, establishing a trans-national, hyper-hybrid sound that directs towards the future.
 With “Suomo” and “Alemão” he released two EP releases on Man Recordings, which created worldwide a strong buzz.